Ferahijazi/Ferahijazi.github.io/_posts/2022-06-07-pcb_design.markdown

 * Add a new symbol : following the tutorial, the component was named as 7555 which is an intigrated circuit derived from 555 made back in the 70s.
 The older version was made with bipolar transistors intended for things like oscillators and pulse generators.
 The 7555 works just like the 555 but instead of bipolar transistors, it uses CMOS.
 CMOS can operate at lower voltages, for our project it will be powered by a 3 volt coin cell battery

 * Google the reference designator.
-There we can see that intigrated circuits like our example 7555 is references by the letter U
+There we can see that intigrated circuits like our example 7555 is referenced by the letter U

  ![]({{ site.baseurl }}/images/reference_desig.png)